23 May Trump’s Deportations as an Emerging Crime Against Humanity

 The Mental Element

 There is no evidence that anyone involved in these operations is unaware of the overall context and the arbitrary nature of the removals.
 Trump himself has argued that the US “cannot give everyone a trial.”
-In fact, in the case of Abrego Garcia, the administration has admitted to awareness that the removal was unjustified, though it is not entirely clear when that awareness arose.
-Nonetheless, senior administration officials have also already announced that, should he be returned to the US, he will simply be deported again.
+In fact, in the case of Abrego Garcia, the Government has admitted to awareness that the removal was unjustified, though it is not entirely clear when that awareness arose.
+Nonetheless, senior administration officials have already announced that, should he be returned to the US, he will simply be deported again.

 No Plausible Justifications

 There also do not appear to be any justifications for the deportations.
 International criminal law recognizes that it is not a crime to remove people, even coercively, from situations of massive humanitarian crisis or armed conflict for reasons of their own safety or even for military purposes, on the condition that the state is not itself the cause of the military necessity.
 People can also be removed due to emergency situations of epidemics or natural disasters.
-But in these cases, it necessary that evacuated people are returned home as soon as it is feasible.
+But in these cases, it is necessary that evacuated people are returned home as soon as it is feasible.

 Conclusion

-The seeds of these practices were sown long ago.
-In the Bush administration, many people were wrongly removed via “extraordinary renditions” to “black sitesoverseas or to Guantanamo Bay Naval Base without judicial process, and subsequently tortured.
-Some even remain there today.
-We cannot permit disappearing people and deporting them to become normalized.
-As such, following the ICC decision in the Bangladesh situation, should any of the people mentioned above be expelled to a state party to the Rome Statute (e.g. El Salvador), then the ICC will have jurisdiction and should investigate.
+As such, following the ICC precedent in the Bangladesh situation, should any of the people mentioned above be expelled to a state party to the Rome Statute (e.g. El Salvador), then the ICC will have jurisdiction and should investigate.
 And in The Hague, unlike in the US, there is no immunity for these acts.